saivarshith2000/APMS_PURCHASE_BOOK/README.md

 # **Download**
-Latest releases are available [here](https://github.com/saivarshith2000/APMS_PURCHASE_BOOK/releases) If you are unsure about your platform, downlaod the  ***app-x86-release.apk*** and install it.
-The app
+Latest releases are available [here](https://github.com/saivarshith2000/APMS_PURCHASE_BOOK/releases) If you are unsure about your platform, download the  ***app-x86-release.apk*** and install it.
-will be available on play store soon.
+The app will be available on play store soon.

 # **Contact**
 Contact me for any queries at *hosvarshith@gmail.com*